-- Develop better awareness to assist in spotting the signs and symptoms of online abuse. - Develop the ability to ensure pupils can recognise dangers and risks in online activity and can weigh up the risks. - Develop the ability to influence pupils to make the healthiest long-term choices and keep them safe from harm in the short term.
+- Develop better awareness to assist in spotting the signs and symptoms of online abuse. - Develop the ability to ensure young people can recognise dangers and risks in online activity and can weigh up the risks. - Develop the ability to influence young people to make the healthiest long-term choices and keep them safe from harm in the short term.

-Both the lead DSL and deputies will undertake child protection and safeguarding training, which will include online safety, at least every 2 years.
-They will also update their knowledge and skills on the subject of online safety at regular intervals, and at least annually.
+Both the primary DSL and deputies will undertake child protection and safeguarding training, which will include online safety, at least every 2 years.
+They will also update their knowledge and skills about online safety at regular intervals, and at least annually.